Genetic Testing

 >

-Detailed information regarding genetic variant interpretation and pathogenicity criteria may be found by referring to American College of Medical Genetics criteria
+Detailed information on variant interpretation criteria is available through the American College of Medical Genetics and Genomics (ACMG) guidelines.

 Where to test?